hhk-png/prehighlight/README.md

 ##### --highlightPrefixLength?: (word: string) => number

 A function to determine how many letters of a word should be highlighted.
-The default implementation is:
+The default implementation as follows.
+For certain special words, such as **don't, mother-in-law**, and **and/or,** non-letter symbols are used as splitting points when passed into `highlightPrefixLength`.
+For example, **don't** will be split into don and t.

 ```typescript
 function highlightPrefixLength(word: string): number {